Piedmont Office Realty Trust Inc. (PDM) Stock: Evaluating the Market Performance

 PDM) stock’s latest price update

-Piedmont Office Realty Trust Inc. (NYSE: PDM)’s stock price has decreased by -2.39 compared to its previous closing price of 7.11.
-Despite this, the company has seen a fall of -4.93% in its stock price over the last five trading days.
+Piedmont Office Realty Trust Inc. (NYSE: PDM)’s stock price has dropped by -1.79 in relation to previous closing price of 6.72.
+Nevertheless, the company has seen a loss of -6.52% in its stock price over the last five trading days.

 PDM’s Market Performance

-Piedmont Office Realty Trust Inc. (PDM) has experienced a -4.93% fall in stock performance for the past week, with a -20.14% drop in the past month, and a -25.30% drop in the past quarter.
-The volatility ratio for the week is 3.83%, and the volatility levels for the past 30 days are at 5.32% for PDM.
-The simple moving average for the last 20 days is -3.98% for PDM stock, with a simple moving average of -34.39% for the last 200 days.
+Piedmont Office Realty Trust Inc. (PDM) has seen a -6.52% fall in stock performance for the week, with a -14.84% decline in the past month and a -31.03% plunge in the past quarter.
+The volatility ratio for the week is 3.53%, and the volatility levels for the past 30 days are at 4.81% for PDM.
+The simple moving average for the past 20 days is -6.37% for PDM’s stock, with a -37.08% simple moving average for the past 200 days.

 Analysts’ Opinion of PDM